 The Evolution of Quiltfolk Workshops

 Our workshops have even evolved so much over the last two years.
-Jenni and Kay launched our first virtual workshop by teaching a replication of the center medallion in a historic Brontë Sisters quilt; then they visited Kaffe Fassett’s colorful home and studio in London, which inspired their tutorial for a Ribbon quilt; and then they made a stop at Blair Stocker’s adobe-style home in New Mexico where they shared tips about Mindful Making, the rest and mindfulness that can be found in chicken scratch embroidery.
+Jenni and Kay launched our first virtual workshop by teaching the low maintenance Manx Log Cabin technique; then they visited Kaffe Fassett’s colorful home and studio in London, which inspired their tutorial for a Ribbon quilt; and then they made a stop at Blair Stocker’s adobe-style home in New Mexico where they shared tips about Mindful Making, the rest and mindfulness that can be found in chicken scratch embroidery.

-As we entered 2022, we launched our first-ever virtual Block of the Month Patchwork and Prose (details regarding enrollment for the next cohort will be shared soon!).
+As we entered 2022, we launched our first-ever virtual Block of the Month Patchwork and Prose (You can register for the second cohort now through March 31!).
 The blocks that have been created as part of this program have been mind-blowing.
 We have loved every minute that we have spent sharing progress and pictures with our wonderful quilting community.

 And near the end of 2022, we announced our Adventure Workshops—where we travel to three global destinations each year, virtually bringing the world of quilting to you!
 So far, we have gone to Wales and France, and next on the itinerary is Hawaii and Scotland.